Espad/Exploratory-Data-Analysis-Course-Project-2/README.md

 combustionNEI <- NEI[NEI$SCC %in% combustionSCC,]
 ```

-2. Build a plot using ggplot2 system
+2. Build a plot using ggplot2 system.

 ```r